Azure/CARML-Learn/docs/wiki/Lab 8 - Build an ACR-driven solution.md

     > ***Note:*** Optionally, you could also set additional parameter such as `logsToEnable` to specify which logs to set exactly.
 By default, all are enabled once a diagnostic target is specified.

-    > ***Note:*** Linter may warn you that you should explicitely specify the module's `location` parameter once you added the diagnostic settings.
+    > ***Note:*** Linter may warn you that you should explicitely specify the module's `location` parameter once you added the Diagnostic Settings.
 To do so, you can just add `location: location` as well.

 1. To add RBAC to any of the resources you first need to know the object ID of the principal to assign a role to.
-You can use the one of the service principal you're using to deploy, or get the object ID from Azure Active Directory.
+You can use the one of the Service Principal you're using to deploy, or get the object ID from Azure Active Directory.

     <img src="./media/Lab8/object-id.png" alt="Object ID" height="400">

 1. Each module that supports RBAC has an example specified in its readme.
-For example, when navigating to the resource group readme you can find the following example:
+For example, when navigating to the Resource Group readme you can find the following example:

     ```markdown
         ### Parameter Usage: `roleAssignments`